 While licensed acupuncturist is a common descriptor in our field today, it is a license title, not a degree.
 We believe that as colleges award more new doctoral degrees, doctor of acupuncture will become the most common way to refer to an acupuncturist.

 Degree Title Awarded

-Upon successful completion, the degree of Doctor of Acupuncture and Chinese Medicine (DACM) and the Master of Science in Traditional Oriental Medicine (MSTOM) will be awarded.
+Upon successful completion, the degree of Doctor of Acupuncture with a Chinese Herbal Medicine Specialization (DAcCHM) and the Master of Science in Acupuncture with a Chinese Herbal Medicine Specialization (MSAcCHM) will be awarded.
 This is an earned academic degree from a regionally accredited institution.
 Individual states may have guidelines describing the manner in which healthcare providers may use the term “doctor” or the initials “Dr.”; we know of none that prevent an individual with an earned doctorate from an accredited college from using the term in their professional practice, particularly when followed by the degree name.

-Until individual states and certification agencies adjust their licensure regulations to recognize the doctoral degree, DACM graduates will receive both the DACM and the MSTOM degree concurrently upon completion of the DACM.
-Graduates are eligible for the California state licensure exam, as well as the national certification examinations, which enables students to become licensed in the remaining states that regulate acupuncture and Oriental medicine schools.
+Until individual states and certification agencies adjust their licensure regulations to recognize the doctoral degree, DAcCHM graduates will receive both the DAcCHM and the MSAcCHM degree concurrently upon completion of the DAcCHM.
+Graduates are eligible for the California state licensure exam, as well as the national certification examinations, which enables students to become licensed in the remaining states that regulate acupuncture and Chinese medicine schools.
 Students of the doctorate program are also eligible to enroll in Pacific College’s massage programs, allowing them to earn a massage license and work in the field while completing their degree.

 What are the Program Prerequisites?

 Pacific College of Health and Science is accredited by the WASC Senior College and University Commission (WSCUC), 985 Atlantic Avenue #100, Alameda, CA 94501, (501) 748-9001.